Supporting a Pregnant Friend: Meaningful Ways to Help

 1. Listen—Really Listen

 Sometimes, the best support is just being there to listen.
-Pregnancy brings a roller coaster of emotions, and your loved one may want to talk (or vent!) about everything from doctor visits to morning sickness.
+Pregnancy brings a roller coaster of emotions.
+Your loved one may want to talk (or vent!) about everything from doctor visits to morning sickness.

 Be present: Put away your phone, make eye contact, and let them share what’s on their mind.